China ’26, clipped…

 Hello Friends!
 This post is a combo of still and video clips, but all are from the Zhangjiajie National Forest Park and the Wulingyuan Scenic Area.

 The stills are from day three in the Grand Canyon, which features the Zhangjiajie Glass Bridge, as well as zip lines, walk ways, slides, a boat cruise, and an amazing long walk along the river.
-The videos are just some from all three days in the glorious place.
+The videos are just some from all three days in this glorious place.

 This intro batch starts with breakfast, pix of pix, the glass bridge, and ends with the one bungee jumper…